Double bubble plumbings and two-curve flops: Plumbings and the two-cycle quiver

-It will turn out that when $\charac\,\bK=0$ the categories $\scrQ_n$ can be encoded by a quiver with potential; besides being an efficient packaging of the information, it makes it easy to compare to categories arising elsewhere.
+Using Remark \ref{rmk:cyclic}, we will see that when $\charac\,\bK=0$ the categories $\scrQ_n$ can be encoded by a quiver with potential; besides being an efficient packaging of the information, it makes it easy to compare to categories arising elsewhere.
+We return to our usual convention in which we write $\Hom_{\scrC}^*(S,S')$ for $H^*(hom_{\scrC}(S,S'))$.

 Let $\CC$ be a minimal $\bK$-linear $A_\infty$ category which is 3-Calabi-Yau and has a finite set of objects $\{S_i\}$.
-Suppose further that \begin{enumerate} \item Each $S_i$ is spherical, and \item $\Hom_{\CC}(S_i, S_j)$ is supported in degrees $1$ and $2$ for $i\neq j$. \end{enumerate} Then there are $\bK$-vector spaces $V_{ij}$ with
+Suppose further that \begin{enumerate} \item Each $S_i$ is spherical, and \item $\Hom_{\CC}^*(S_i, S_j)$ is supported in degrees $1$ and $2$ for $i\neq j$. \end{enumerate} Then there are $\bK$-vector spaces $V_{ij}$ with